Autodidac/AlmondShell/README.md

 ### License
-Almond Shell is licensed under the MIT License.
-See the LICENSE file for details.
+AlmondShell is licensed under the SPDX-License-Identifier: LicenseRef-MIT-NoSell license See the LICENSE file for details. - **[Download LICENSE](https://github.com/Autodidac/AlmondShell/raw/main/LICENSE)**